AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-2/hierarchical-uris.md

 ## Solution

-Where a natural hierarchy exists between a set of resources use :ref:`Patterned URIs <patterned-uris>` that conform to the following pattern:
+Where a natural hierarchy exists between a set of resources use `Patterned URIs <patterned-uris>` that conform to the following pattern:

 [sourcecode:html]
 :collection/:item/:sub-collection/:item
 [/sourcecode]

 E.g. in a system which is publishing data about individual books and their chapters, we might use the following identifier for chapter 1 of a specific book:

 [sourcecode:html]
 /books/12345/chapters/1
 [/sourcecode]

 ## Example(s)